-Improve the management of public and private forestlands in order to create blocks with a mosaic of mixed-aged forests that support a diversity of bird and wildlife species, especially targeting golden-winged

-- warbler, wood thrush and cerulean warbler. - Bolster populations of eastern brook trout, eastern hellbender and native freshwater mussels by removing barriers to fish passage, restoring riparian and in-stream habitat, and improving water quality and hydrology.
+Improve the management of public and private forestlands in order to create blocks with a mosaic of mixed-aged forests that support a diversity of bird and wildlife species, especially targeting golden-winged warbler, wood thrush and cerulean warbler.
+Improve stream health by removing passage barriers, restoring riparian buffers and improving water quality and hydrology to bolster populations of eastern brook trout, eastern hellbender and native freshwater mussels.